Stresses Of Christmas

 – Financial stress

 – Making time to see family

 The list just goes on but all of these factors rolled up into a 4 week period has drastic, long-term effects on your health which is why it’s important to focus in your mental and physical health over the holidays.

 But there might be some biological reasoning behind our seemingly hectic behaviours around this time of year.

-"Certainly, it brings out the best and worst of us in every which way," said Dr. Robert Lustig, a world leading neuroendocrinologist and professor of peadiatrics at the University of California at San Francisco.
-(Incidentally, and to our complete surprise, Robert joined one our webinars recently.
+“Certainly, it brings out the best and worst of us in every which way,” said Dr. Robert Lustig, a world-leading neuroendocrinologist and professor of pediatrics at the University of California at San Francisco.
+(Incidentally, and to our complete surprise, Robert joined one of our webinars recently.
 Just click here for more.

 ‘Stress might be one of the biggest holiday “S” words, besides “Santa,” of course.
 While the stress factor is different for each person, the biological basis is the same.
 The stress hormone cortisol works overtime during the holidays’ Lustig said.

 Cortisol will increase sugar production in the liver to power the muscles, and will also increase blood pressure and heart rate (The so-called “flight or fight” response).
 But stress energy can also turn into visceral fat, which is stored around the waistline.
 Previous studies suggest that, in general, many people do not gain more pounds during the holidays compared to other times of the year but the body’s composition and even how we perceive our bodies are likely to change.

 Stress can also suppress the immune system and make us more susceptible to colds and flu, and with COVID-19 still looming over us we need our immune systems as strong as they can be.
 The mixture of stress, temptation and the near-freezing temperatures can get us reaching for comfort food which only hurts our health.

 ‘Burning the carbohydrates found in the dense, high-energy holiday food can generate body heat and raise insulin levels’ Lustig said.